-BTEC qualifications are based solely on coursework; however, changes by Pearson, the provider of BTEC, have brought about some examinable aspects to the courses.
-All BTEC courses are quality assured by a moderator who visits the school from the UK.
+BTEC qualifications are based solely on coursework; however, changes by Pearson, the provider of BTEC, have brought about some examinable aspects to the courses in the form of Pearson Set Assessments for Mandatory Units.
+All BTEC courses are subject to Standards Verification by subject specific Standards Verifier who visits the school from the UK.
 Consequently, these qualifications require registration near to the start of the course.
-Students are expected to complete the two years 120 credit Diploma course for BTEC Business, IT and Science which is broadly equivalent to two GCE A levels.
-Students are offered a two years 60 credit
+Students are expected to complete the two years 360 Guided Learning Hours

+(GLH) for Level 3 BTEC Subsidiary Diploma in Creative Media and Performing Arts which is broadly equivalent to 1 A level.

-Subsidiary Diploma for BTEC Performing Arts, Physical Education and Creative Media which is broadly equivalent to one GCE A Level.
-Please ensure that you read the BTEC Level 3 section on the variety of courses available and speak to Ms. Sangeetha Philip for more information.
+Students are also offered a 1 year, 180 Guided Learning Hours BTEC Level 3 Certificate Course in Sport equivalent to 1 AS Level and Subsidiary Diploma (360 GLH) for those continuing into Year 13 equivalent to 1 A Level.
+Please ensure that you read the BTEC Level 3 section on the variety of courses available and speak to Ms. SangeethaPhilip for more information